KULeuvenNeuromechanics/PredSim/Documentation/PrivateForkPredSim.md

    `git push upstream amazing_new_code`

-   If you want your public branch to have a different name, do this instead:
+   If you want your public branch to have a different name (e.g. because the private branch *tmp_3-final2* does not have a desciptive name) do this instead:

       1.1.
 Create a new branch *amazing_new_code* in the public PredSim repository